masaccio/numbers-parser/docs/limitations.rst

 - Password-encrypted documents cannot be opened.
 You must first re-save without a password to read (see :github:`issue 88 <issues/88>` for details).
   A `UnsupportedError` exception is raised when such documents are opened.
+- Due to changes in the format of Numbers documents, decoding of category groups (introduced in ``numbers-parser`` version 4.16) is supported only for documents created by Numbers 12.0 and later.
+No warnings are issued for earlier Numbers documents.